How To Prepare

 prolonged pH monitoring, the pH probe is attached to a small recorder.
 You

-carry the recorder by a strap around your waist or over your shoulder.
+carry the device by a strap around your waist or over your shoulder.
 The

-probe measures the pH of your esophagus for up to 24 hours while you go about
+probe checks the pH of your esophagus for up to 24 hours while you go about

-use a diary to keep track of your activities and any symptoms you develop.
+use a diary to keep track of your activities and any symptoms you have.
 You

-careful sponge bath, or do anything else that might get the monitor wet during
+careful sponge bath, or do anything else that might get the device wet.

-endoscopy procedure.
-You carry a small pager-sized receiver in your pocket or
+that contains a pH-sensitive transmitter is placed in your esophagus.
+You carry a small receiver in your pocket or

-wear it around your waist.
-During the monitoring period, you will need to
+wear it around your waist for a certain time period.
+You will need to

-use a diary to keep track of your activities and any symptoms you develop.
-You will be instructed to press the symptom button
+use a diary to keep track of your activities and any symptoms you have.
+You will press the symptom button

 when you have